Turkey Management

 Everything About Turkeys, Free-Range and Otherwise

+Buy Now.
 Other Options.

 Sixth Edition

-by J. Holmes Martin and Stanley J. Marsden
+by J. Holmes Martin and Stanley J. Marsden.

 Illustrated.
 1008 pages.
+ISBN 1938099052.

-Marsden and Martin’s Turkey Management was an instant hit when it first came out, and it rapidly went through six editions.
+Marsden and Martin’s massive Turkey Management was an instant hit when it first came out, and it rapidly went through six editions.
 The sixth edition is the one we’ve reprinted.

 This Sixth Edition of Turkey Management is by far the most detailed and practical book on turkeys ever written.
 Weighing in at 1,008 pages and containing hundreds of tables, photos, and illustrations, it has everything you need.
 It’s written with the full range of turkey raisers in mind.